Payday Loan Refunds – Everything You Need to Know

 You deserve to be treated fairly

-Remember, you’re not alone having used payday loans – and getting into financial difficulty is nothing to be embarrassed about, it happens to millions of people every year – and you should be dealt with fairly regardless of what you owe or who you owe it to.
+Remember, you’re not alone having used payday loans – millions of people every year struggle to pay what they owe – and you should be dealt with fairly regardless of what you owe or who you owe it to.

-Pursuing a complaint against a payday lender won’t have any impact on your credit rating or your ability to get loans or other financial products in the future.
-In fact, the action you take today might even help other people avoid dealing with unfair companies in the future.
+Pursuing a complaint against a payday lender won’t have any impact on your credit rating or credit record – it won’t affect your ability to get loans or other financial products in the future.
+In fact, the action you take today might even help other people avoid dealing with unfair companies in the future or being mis sold payday loan debts.

 If you need more information about the options available to you in dealing with your debt, you can always speak confidentially with one of our friendly advisors on 0808 2085 198.